Hello, world

-A "Hello, World!" program is usually a simple computer program that emits (or displays) to the screen (often the console) a message similar to "Hello, World!".
+A "Hello, world" program is usually a simple computer program that outputs a message similar to "Hello, world".
+The text may be printed out or displayed on a screen (often a console).
 A small piece of code in most general-purpose programming languages, this program is used to illustrate a language's basic syntax.
 Such a program is often the first written by a student of a new programming language, but it can also be used as a sanity check to ensure that the computer software intended to compile or run source code is correctly installed, and that its operator understands how to use it.